 If the SPI examination is the first examination you are applying for, you can choose to apply under the SPI Examination Requirement pathway or you can apply under a prerequisite.
 The SPI Examination Requirement just requires completion of a physics class or a physics review course (click below for specific details).
 However, if you can meet the requirements of an existing prerequisite (1 through 5), you are encouraged to do so as future application processing will be faster and easier.

-Click to view the SPI requirement and general prerequisites.
+Click to view the SPI requirements and general prerequisites.

 When applying for the SPI examination, if your prerequisite selection requires documentation of clinical experience, please note that application letter(s) must: